Back covers (Canon)

 After the publisher switched to "picture cover" (pictorial cloth) format in 1962, the back cover was dedicated to a list of volumes in the Hardy Boys series.
 The list was updated fairly regularly as new volumes were published.

 Two major designs were used in the PC era.
-The first is the "Emblem" cover:
+The first is the "Emblem" cover, used from 1962:

-The second, adopted in the mid-1970s, is the "Exciting" cover.
-The font is the same as the sans-serif cover font that came into use in 1968 (cover format #8).
-Note that in the blurb, "All boys" has been changed to "Anyone".
+The second major back cover design, adopted around 1976, is the "Exciting" cover.
+In this design, all of the text is set in sans-serif type.
+Note that in the blurb, "All boys" has been changed to the gender-neutral "Anyone".

 Back covers of "flashlight" editions

-The laminate "flashlight" covers now in use have a partial series list on the back cover.
-(Scan to appear.)
+The laminate "flashlight" covers in use since 1987 have only a partial series list on the back cover: